-Fishkin’s forthcoming book, The Anti-Oligarchy Constitution: Reconstructing the Economic Foundations of American Democracy (with Willy Forbath) will be out in 2022 from Harvard University Press.
+Fishkin’s latest book, The Anti-Oligarchy Constitution: Reconstructing the Economic Foundations of American Democracy (with Willy Forbath), was recently published by Harvard University Press.
 His first book, Bottlenecks: A New Theory of Equal Opportunity, winner of the North American Society for Social Philosophy Book Award, was published by Oxford University Press.
 His writing has also appeared in various publications including the Columbia Law Review, the Supreme Court Review, the Yale Law Journal, and NOMOS.
 He blogs at Balkinization.

 - The Anti-Oligarchy Constitution (with William Forbath).
 Harvard Univ.
 Press (forthcoming 2022).